 If ever there was a time to join team carry-on, it's now.

 The lines to check in for flights in-person and drop off a checked bag can be the stuff of nightmares.
-There are only so many kiosks and airline agents available, staffing remains a major problem at airlines' big hubs, and more and more of the travelers that are flying are checking a bag or two.
+There are only so many kiosks and airline agents available, staffing remains an ongoing problem at airlines' big hubs, and more and more of the travelers that are flying are checking a bag or two.

 During busy periods, it can lead to lines like this one at Minneapolis-St. Paul (MSP), where travelers stretched from end-to-end waiting to drop off a bag with Delta.